NDAK18001U Big Data Systems (BDS)

 In the final grade, the weight of the different parts is as follows:

 2. Oral examination: 50%

 - No external censorship

 Several internal examiners.

-Resubmission of project assignments no later than two weeks before the re-exam date.
-Project assignments not redone are carried over with their original assessments.
+Resubmission of project assignments no later than three weeks before the re-exam date.
+Project assignments not redone will be transferred with the original assessments.

 Criteria for exam assesment